Moments of density-dependent branching processes and their genealogy: Convergence of the genealogy

 converges weakly to a Dirac mass at $\psi(1)q(1)m_2(1) \exp( -q(1)m_2(1)\binom{k}{2}(t-s))$.
 Therefore, by Fatou's lemma we obtain that

 Let us now denote by

-the indicator that at least one coalescence event occurs in the genealogy and that the last one corresponds to merging the adjacent lineages labelled from $i$ to $i+d-1$ together, in the notation of Section~\ref{sec:marked_forests}.
-Decomposing according to the last merger,
+the indicator that at least one coalescence event occurs in the genealogy and that the last one corresponds to merging the adjacent lineages labeled from $i$ to $i+d-1$ together, in the notation of Section~\ref{sec:marked_forests}.